Mount Ngauruhoe: Film appearances

 Mount Ngauruhoe was used as a stand-in for the fictional Mount Doom in Peter Jackson's The Lord of the Rings film trilogy, achieving worldwide exposure.

 Climbing history

-The first recorded ascent by a European was by J. C. Bidwill in March 1839, the ascent being from the north-west.
+The first recorded ascent by a European was by John Bidwill in March 1839, the ascent being from the north-west.
 He reported that “The crater was the most terrific abyss I ever looked into or imagined … it was not possible to see above 10 yards into it from the quantity of steam which it was continually discharging”.